jenish-jain/sidekick/internal/twoFA/Readme.md

-By default, the new key generates time-based (TOTP) authentication codes By default, the new key generates 6-digit codes
+By default, the new key generates time-based (TOTP) authentication codes By default, the new key generates 6-digit codes supported flags `--hotp`, this makes the new key generate counter-based (HOTP) codes instead.

 `sidekick 2fa --list` lists the names of all the keys in the keychain.

 `sidekick 2fa <name>` prints a two-factor authentication code from the key with the given name.

-`sidekick 2fa <name>` copies two-factor authentication for the specified name to your clipboard
+`sidekick 2fa --clip <name>` copies two-factor authentication for the specified name to your clipboard

 `sidekick 2fa` print two-factor authentication codes for all keys registered